Do I Need A Hearing Test?

 Not all hearing tests are equal.

 Our Basic Hearing Tests are performed by our Communicative Disorders Assistants or Hearing Instrument Dispensers/Specialists under the direct or indirect supervision of the audiologist.
-There is no charge for a basic test, however, we do request that you bring in a donation of canned goods (value of canned goods should be $10.00 or more).
-We donate the canned goods to our local Missions and Food Banks.
 As the name implies, our Basic Hearing Test test is basic in nature and can not be used diagnostically (prior to surgery, to diagnose a disease or condition, etc).